-It’s tempting to want to agree with then President-elect Joe Biden who, responding to the insurgents who attempted a coup in Washington, D.C. a year ago today, announced to the country that elected him: “The scenes of chaos at the Capitol do not reflect a true America, do not represent who we are.”
+It’s tempting to want to agree with then President-elect Joe Biden who, responding to the insurgents who attempted a coup in Washington, D.C. two years ago today, announced to the country that elected him: “The scenes of chaos at the Capitol do not reflect a true America, do not represent who we are.”

 But watching those scenes of violent chaos, it was clear that President Biden was at least partly wrong: That’s also who we are.

 We will spend the rest of our lives reflecting on this moment in American history, and much of the finger-pointing will be justified: the lying, violence-inciting president; the members of Congress attempting to lead a coup even before the invasion; the enablers too gutless and unprincipled to take a stand throughout Donald Trump’s seditious presidency — including Sen. Mitch McConnell, whose impassioned early afternoon plea to his fellow Republicans to certify the electoral college results was too little way too late.

 But let’s also be clear that this was a moment that presented all of us with a stark choice:

 You’re either for democracy.
 Or you’re against it.
 There is no middle ground.